Route nationale 5: Dijon to Geneva (Switzerland) (199 km to 386 km)

-The RN 5 now forms part of a ring road around the south of the city heading southeast as the Rue d'Auxonne and then the Avenue du Mont Blanc, through traffic takes the A 38.
-The road's old course passes through Neuilly-lès_Dijon and Crimolois before it branches south from the motorway.
+The D 905 now forms part of a ring road around the south of the city heading southeast as the Rue d'Auxonne and then the Avenue du Mont Blanc, through traffic takes the A 38.
+The road's old course passes through Neuilly-Crimolois (as the D 905B) before it branches south from the motorway.
 The road then crosses the A 31.

 The road crosses open countryside past Genlis and over the A 39 skirting the Bois de Mondragon.
 The road crosses the River Saône at Auxonne and goes through the Bois des Crochères.
 Before Dole the road crosses the A 36.
-The RN 5 bypasses the town to the west while the old road is now classed the D 405 past the Forêt de Chaux.
+The D 905 bypasses the town to the west while the old road is now classed the D 405 past the Forêt de Chaux.

 The road follows a wooded ridge between two river valleys.
 The next town is Poligny.
+Upon crossing the RN 83 west of Poligny, the road becomes the RN 5.
 The road leaves to the southeast up the Culée de Vaux into the Forêt de Poligny (575 m).
 The countryside is then formed by ridges which rise to become the Jura mountains.
 The road heads through Champagnole overlooked bt Mont Fival (805 m).
 The road goes south along the Gorges de la Billaude to Saint-Laurent-en-Grandvaux.

 There the road heads east over the Col de la Savine (984 m) in the Crête de la Joux Devant(1,094 m).
 The road drops into the next valley and the towns of Morbier and Morez.
 The road rises over the Crête des Sauges into Les Rousses alongside the Swiss border with a road heading over the Col de la Givrine (1228 m).
+Upon leaving La Cure the road becomes the D 1005.

-The RN 5 heads along the Chaîne du Jura to the southwest in the Valmijoux before crossing the mountains towards Switzerland at the Col de la Faucille (1320 m).
+The D 1005 heads along the Chaîne du Jura to the southwest in the Valmijoux before crossing the mountains towards Switzerland at the Col de la Faucille (1320 m).
 The road heading southeast passes through Gex and enters Switzerland at Ferney-Voltaire and Geneva Airport.

-Geneva (Switzerland) to Switzerland via Thonon (386 km to 436 km)
+Geneva (Switzerland) to Saint-Gingolph (Switzerland) via Thonon (386 km to 436 km) (as D 1005)

-The RN 5 commences again north-east of the city of Geneva on the southern shores of Lake Geneva.
+The D 1005 commences again north-east of the city of Geneva on the southern shores of Lake Geneva.
 The road passes through the town of Douvaine, before reaching the shores of the lake at the village of Sciez.
 The road then enters the town of Thonon-les-Bains.